Louis Prette

 Louis Prette Jr. (born 31 July 1998 in Monte Carlo) is a Monégasque-Italian racing driver.
 He currently competes in the International GT Open championship.

 Biography

 Given his father's unprecedented success in Ferrari Challenge Asia-Pacific, Prette's career began in Asia with the Asian Formula Renault Series in 2016.
 Having taken third in the championship the following year, he graduated to Asian Formula 3 where he finished ninth in the standings before moving into GT racing – returning to Europe and following in his father's footsteps by contesting the European Ferrari Challenge, winning the championship by 3 points.
 He progressed to GT3 competition the following year, entering the International GT Open series with Vincent Abril.

-Outside of racing he is the Global Head of Retail for his mother Ariane's fashion company APM Monaco, based in Hong Kong.
+Outside of racing he is the Global Head of Retail for his grand mother Ariane's fashion company APM Monaco, based in Hong Kong.